inperium-corp/inperium-openapi/README.md

 * An endpoint should have a short summary (main title), a description, and a tag.

-    * The summary should be a short imperative sentence without an ending dot (e.g., Create a company).
+    * The `summary` should be a short imperative sentence without an ending dot (e.g., Create a company).
-    * The description should start with "Use this endpoint to ...".
+    * The `description` should start with "Use this endpoint to ...".
 Provide any details that seem necessary.
-    * Add a tag.
+    * Add a `tag`.

 ```
 /features/{anchor}: